nurainazuhar/Assignment_2_Data_Management/README.md

 The scientist user group represents a relatively small proportion of the dataset.
 Most identified users were male, although female scientists were also represented within the selected age range.

 ---
+## 🗃️ Cassandra Schema

+The processed analytical results were stored in the `movielens` keyspace using five Cassandra tables designed specifically for each analytical task.

 # 🗄️ Cassandra Data Storage